 To do this, you need to understand search intent.
 Let’s look at what search intent is, how you classify search queries into search intents, and how you can use it to improve the relevance of your page content.

 Search intents are the purpose behind a user’s search.
 Search intent gives context to your content by revealing what the user is most likely trying to accomplish.

 Search intent is essential for SEO because it can help you understand the user’s motivation for conducting a particular search.
-You should optimize your web pages for search intents because it increases the chance of ranking for multiple keyword clusters and drives more traffic towards your site.
+You should optimize your web pages for search intents because it increases the chance of ranking for multiple keyword clusters and drives more traffic to your site.

 There are 4 types of search intents: Informational, navigational, Commercial, and Transactional.

 Jump straight to section: ‘How to Optimize for Search Intents’.

 Search intent, also known as user intent, is the user's goal when they enter a query into a search engine.
 When searching, a user has a particular goal; search intent is the term used to describe their intent.

 It indicates the motivation behind the query when searching for something online, such as wanting to learn, purchase, or find a particular piece of information.

 Search intent has been used in search engine optimization (SEO) since the early 2000s when Google began emphasizing the importance of understanding the context for ranking and relevance.